obonaventure/cnp3/book/network/ipv6.rst

 The third difference are the IPv6 options that are simpler and easier to process than the IPv4 options.

-.. sidebar:: Header compression on low bandwidth links
+.. note:: Header compression on low bandwidth links

  Given the size of the IPv6 header, it can cause a huge overhead on low bandwidth links, especially when small packets are exchanged such as for Voice over IP applications.
 In such environments, several techniques can be used to reduce the overhead.
 A first solution is to use data compression in the datalink layer to compress all the information exchanged [Thomborson1992]_.
 These techniques are similar to the data compression algorithms used in tools such as :manpage:`compress(1)` or :manpage:`gzip(1)` :rfc:`1951`.
 The compress streams of bits without taking advantage of the fact that these streams contain IP packets with a known structure.
 A second solution is to compress the IP and TCP header.
 These header compression techniques, such as the one defined in :rfc:`2507` take advantage of the redundancy found in successive packets from the same flow to reduce significantly the size of the protocol headers.
 Another solution is to define a compressed encoding of the IPv6 header that matches the capabilities of the underlying datalink layer :rfc:`4944`.